 Methods

-The review protocol was registered on PROSPERO international database [CRD420180997772]. established methodology systematic review handbooks [11,12].
+The review protocol was registered on PROSPERO international database [CRD420180997772].
+It used approaches based on established methodology systematic review handbooks [11,12].

 Eligibility criteria

 For assessing the efficacy of LLLT, randomised controlled trials (RCTs) considering CYP less than 18 years old with cancer were considered (see Table 1).
 For assessing safety, all studies were considered for all ages of people with cancer (see Table 2).